 Watching the video at this point is a good idea.
 Once your first line is stitched, line up the edge of the foot with your first line of stitching.
 If your line is not raised, increase the tension slightly.
 Sew another row.

 How does your next line look?
-Far enough apart?
+Is it far enough apart?
 This is really a preference unless you have a pattern that tells you where to line up the next stitching line.
 The stitching below is using the edge of the foot.
 Practice several lines using the edge.

 Now, on the next row, skip one groove in the foot, and line up the stitched pintuck in that groove.
 Stitch.